popivanova/airlock/rfc/0001-airlock-handshake.md

 ---

-## Summary
+## 1. Summary
-**airlock** defines a cryptographic handshake between a verifier and an AI agent to establish runtime identity, environment integrity, and model provenance.
+**airlock** provides a cryptographic handshake to verify an AI agent’s runtime identity, environment integrity, and agents' provenance.
 It ensures that only authenticated agents are allowed to interact, respond, or execute within trusted systems.

 ---

-## Motivation
+## 2. Motivation
-AI agents are becoming increasingly autonomous, capable of making decisions, generating content, and interacting with other systems without direct human oversight.
-Yet despite their growing influence, there is no widely adopted standard for verifying *who* an agent truly is at runtime.
-Today’s deployments rely heavily on static manifests, vendor trust, or opaque infrastructure - none of which provide cryptographic guarantees about the identity, integrity, or provenance of the model in use.
-This gap exposes systems to impersonation, unauthorized forks, and runtime drift, especially in high-stakes or distributed environments.

-**airlock** addresses this by introducing a lightweight, cryptographically grounded handshake protocol.
-It enables verifiers to challenge and confirm the identity of an AI agent in real time, ensuring that only trusted models are allowed to speak, act, or execute within sensitive scopes.

-By rooting its design in established cryptographic primitives - signatures, nonces, attestations - airlock avoids reinventing security and instead applies proven techniques to a new class of actors: autonomous AI.
+AI agents increasingly make decisions, generate content, and interact with systems, while human oversight of their runtime identity, integrity, or provenance has shrunk compared to traditional HCI.
+No standard cryptographically verifies these properties at runtime, where AI agents can rapidly oscillate between trusted and untrusted states, rendering static trust insufficient.

+Current deployments rely on static manifests or vendor trust, risking impersonation, forks, and runtime drift particularly in high-stakes environments.
+To address this, airlock verifies AI agents using cryptographic primitives (signatures, nonces, attestations).
+Its identifiers (e.g. agent_id, fingerprint, environment_hash) and audit tokens are machine-verifiable and PII-free, ensuring secure, trustworthy interactions.

 ---

-## Goals
+## 3. Goals
- - Cryptographically verify the identity of an AI model at runtime
+ - Cryptographically verify the identity of AI agents at runtime, addressing rapid trust oscillation.
- - Attest to the model’s environment and execution context
+ - Attest to the agent’s environment and execution context for integrity and provenance.
- - Prevent spoofing, unauthorized forks, and stale deployments
+ - Prevent spoofing, unauthorized forks, stale deployments, and reality-distorting content in high-stakes environments.
- - Enable auditability and trust propagation across agent registries
+ - Ensure auditability and trust propagation across agent registries.
+ - Maintain a privacy-neutral design, free of PII or SPII.

 ---

-## Handshake Flow
+## 4. Handshake Flow
  1. **Verifier initiates handshake** with a signed nonce challenge

  2. **Agent responds** with:
-  - Fingerprint of model weights and metadata
+  - Fingerprint of agent weights and metadata
   - Environment hash (runtime, dependencies, hardware)
   - Signed nonce using agent’s private key
   - Optional audit token (previous interactions)